j-sadowski/jobsearch-ai/README.md

 ## Features

+- LLM extracts the job title and other parameters needed for fetch
 - Fetches job postings from LinkedIn based on job title and city.
 - Uses LLMs to evaluate and score how well your resume matches each job posting.
 - Provides explanations for each score to help you understand your fit.